‘Teen Mom 2’: Javi Marroquin Looking For Love On MTV Dating Show

 While many Teen Mom and Are You The One fans would love to see Javi Marroquin try his luck on the dating series, it may be difficult for him to do so.
 Not only would Javi have to leave his son for over a month to film the show, but he’s also currently in the middle of filming the remainder of Teen Mom 2‘s next season.
 So far, MTV has not responded to Javi’s request to be put on the show.

 Meanwhile, Javi Marroquin’s life as been a roller coaster.
 In 2016 he was deployed by the Air Force and was forced to leave Kailyn Lowry and his family behind to serve his country.
 Sadly, during his deployment, Javi and Kail decided it would be for the best to get a divorce.
-When Javi returned home things went from bad to worse when it seemed impossible that he and the Teen Mom 2 star would be able to work things out or have a civil split.
-Since that time, the pair has been seen on their MTV reality series fighting it out over time with their son, Lincoln, Kailyn’s rumored hook-ups, and what Kail calls Javi’s scary behavior.
+When Javi returned home things went from bad to worse when it seemed impossible that he and the Teen Mom 2 star would be able to work things out, or have a civil split.
+Since that time, the pair have been seen on their MTV reality series fighting it out over time with their son, Lincoln, Kailyn’s rumored hook-ups, and what Kail calls Javi’s scary behavior.
 Recently, fans watched as the two fought over Javi entering Kailyn’s home without permission.

 All of the drama has been heightened now that Kailyn Lowry has confirmed that she’s pregnant with her third child.
 The Teen Mom 2 star has refused to reveal the identity of her newest baby daddy, but she did confirm that Javi is not the father.